aasim782/web_shop/Readme.txt

-added the confirmational model for
- -Category
- -brand
- -product delete
- " Ver 0.5.9"
+admin delete the product automatically no loger product msg come and refresh " Ver 0.6.0"